Fouzen/SOC_Checker/README.md

 ## Usage

-The tool scans the local area network for available network devices, upon finding any available devices, it is displayed for the user to pick the target to attack.
+The tool scans the local area network for available network devices, and display all available network devices.
+User can choose the target to attack.
 Information on target host is displayed and the user can pick 3 types of attack vector.

 ![image](https://github.com/Fouzen/SOC_Checker/assets/7608068/aa745c46-0fc7-4280-b8ff-4ae9ee826e3e)